Utah Wing Civil Air Patrol

-The Utah Wing of the Civil Air Patrol (CAP) is the highest level of Civil Air Patrol in the state of Utah.
+The Utah Wing of the Civil Air Patrol (CAP) is the statewide level of the national organization Civil Air Patrol in the state of Utah.
 Its headquarters is located in Salt Lake City, Utah.
-As of 2014, Utah Wing consists of over 750 cadet and adult members in 14 locations across the state of Utah.
+As of 2024, Utah Wing consists of over 830 cadet and adult members in 14 locations across the state of Utah.

 Mission

-The Utah Wing has six primary missions of the Civil Air Patrol for both Civil Air Patrol members and the general public: Emergency Services, Cadet Programs, and Aerospace Education.
+The Utah Wing supports the three primary missions of the Civil Air Patrol for both Civil Air Patrol members and the general public: Emergency Services, Cadet Programs, and Aerospace Education.

 Counter-drug

-CAP joined the War on Drugs in 1986 when, according to congressional authorization, it signed an agreement with the U.S. Air Force and U.S. Customs Service allowing CAP resources to help stem the flow of drugs into and throughout the United States.
+CAP joined the war on drugs in 1986 when, according to congressional authorization, it signed an agreement with the U.S. Air Force and U.S. Customs Service allowing CAP resources to help stem the flow of drugs into and throughout the United States.

 Cadet programs

 Thousands of young people are introduced to aviation through CAP's cadet program.
 The program allows young people to progress through a 16-step program including aerospace, education, leadership training, physical fitness, and moral leadership.
 Cadets compete for academic scholarships to further their studies in fields such as engineering, science, aircraft mechanics, aerospace medicine, meteorology, as well as many others.
 Cadets who earn cadet officer status may enter the Air Force as an E3 (airman first class) rather than an E1 (airman basic).